-If you receive the higher rate mobility component of DLA or the enhanced mobility component of PIP, DVLA may grant a provisional licence at age 16.
+If you receive the higher rate mobility component of DLA (Disability Living Allowance) or the enhanced mobility component of PIP (Personal Independence Payment), DVLA may grant a provisional licence at age 16.

 It costs £43 to apply by post or £34 to apply on line.

 You must not drive until you receive your licence as this will give details of what you can drive and when you can start driving.
-Check that the start date for Category B (cars) is correct; occasionally a standard licence is issued in error, this would permit the driving of Category AM (mopeds) from 16 but Category B (cars) only from 17.
+Check that the start date for Category B (cars) is correct; occasionally a standard licence is issued in error, this would permit the driving of Category AM (mopeds) from 16 but Category B (cars) only from 17; if this does occur contact DVLA as soon as possible to get the licence issued correctly.

 When you are arranging driving lessons you must tell the driving instructor that you have a licence permitting you to drive at age 16.
 Some instructors are not able to teach 16 year old drivers as not all car insurance allows for this.